When a payment request includes the browserInfo object, Adyen will determine whether the payment is routed through 3D Secure authentication.

-You can configure the following criteria.
-These can also be combined to create nested rules.
+You can combine criteria to create nested rules.
 For example, you may decide to use 3D Secure for every transaction where the issuing card is from Mexico, has a risk score greater than 70, and a transaction value above $100.

 The country where the card was issued.